Vishnumundlapudii/check/tir_nodes_guide_with_ai_tips.md

 ![Create Node Button](images/5.ssh_1.png)

 #### 9. Summary Preview
-- You can edit any section in summary preview
+- You can edit any section of the summary preview.
 - Click **LAUNCH**.
 Your node will be provisioned.

 ![Create Node Button](images/6.Summary_1.png)